TouchDesigner/TouchEngine-UE-Samples/README.md

 * The CHOP input is used to to scale the brightness of the 3 values coming out of the CHOP output.
 * The TOP output is just a texture of the regular displaced jellies.

+***Current Features***
+Currently only CHOP input and output, along with TOP output is programmed into the Plugin.
+It only works with DX11 renderer so far too.
+TouchEngine is ready to support other renderers as well as TOP input, but the Plugin does not yet expose this.

 Inputs and outputs are referenced by the node name of the In or Out OPs.

 ***Note ***